stanislaw/EchoLogger/README.md

 * Logging variables of any kind.
 What you log is not restricted to what NSLog input would allow: EchoLogger supports logging of structs like CGRect, CGSize, MKCoordinateRegion.

-After you have `EchoLogger` installed in your app, it becomes the easiest and the fastest way of doing a logging on a daily basis.
+After you have `EchoLogger` installed in your app, it becomes the easiest and the fastest way of doing a console logging on a daily basis.

 Author welcomes suggestions, feature requests, criticism or any other kind of a feedback (see also `TODO` section).